AndreasG11/MAE224/Lab-3:-Boundary-Layers.md

 ### Experimental procedure (10%)
 - Physics of pitot tubes.
-o	Why were we able to apply Bernoulli’s equation in the channel flow?
+o	Why were we able to apply Bernoulli’s equation to the Pitot tube?
-- Explain why (and how) you made each of your measurements.
+- Explain why and how you made each of your measurements, and explain the data processing you employed to arrive at your final results.

 ### Results (15%)
-- Clearly (and logically) present your boundary layer data.
+- Clearly (and concisely) present your boundary layer data.
+In your velocity profiles, include error bars corresponding to the standard deviation of the measured velocities.
+Also, plot the boundary layer thicknesses.
 - Detailed findings.

 ### Discussion (35%)
 - **Explain** if your results were what you expected- don't just state what trends you saw.
 Why did these observed trends occur?
 - Answer all previous questions.
-- Can you think of other ways that velocity can be measured at a point in a flow?
+- What other techniques could someone have employed to measure the velocity in a similar flow?
 - What are the sources of error, and how do they contribute to making the measurements either higher, or lower, than expected?
+Refer to the [Error Analysis Guidelines from Lab 2](https://github.com/d008/MAE224/wiki/Lab-2:-Pipe-Flow#error-analysis-guidelines) to perform a similar error analysis in which you propagate uncertainties in your measurements to uncertainties in your final results.

 ### Conclusions (15%)
 - Summarize your **findings** (don’t just state what you did!).